pomelio/cookbook/docs/github_integration.md

 # Github repository integration
 > The project is hosted by user's github repository.
 The project can be imported into the platform.
-The project is linked with github reposity by the github `webhook` and `permissions`.
+The project is linked with github reposity by the github `webhook` and `access token`.

 ## Github acess token generation